 A notice shall be posted in each classroom in each school as required by Education Code Section 35186.

 The District shall provide a complaint form regarding alleged deficiencies related to instructional materials, the condition of facilities not maintained in a clean or safe manner or in good repair, any alleged teacher vacancy or misassignment, or high school exit examination intensive instruction and services.
 The complaint form shall include a space to mark to indicate whether the complainant requests a response.
 Complaints shall be filed with the Principal or Principal’s designee of the school site at which the alleged violation has occurred.
 All complaints and responses shall be public records.
 A complaint about problems beyond the authority of the school Principal shall be forwarded by the school site in a timely manner, but not to exceed ten (10) working days, to the appropriate District official for resolution.
-The Principal shall provide a copy of the complaint to the Assistant Superintendent of Human Resources who is designated as the Responsible District Officer.
+The Principal shall provide a copy of the complaint to the Director of Student Services who is designated as the Responsible District Officer.

 Complainants shall not be subject to retaliation as a result of the filing of a complaint.